sheep9u/Keep-Healthy/README.md

 # Keep-Healthy
-As a programmer, you should master some nutrition-related knowledge to ensure your own state.
+As a programmer, you should master some nutrition-related and stretching knowledge to ensure your own state.
 # Glossary

 amino acid (氨基酸)